 - Also, folklore tells us vampires get disoriented (or even driven mad) At the Crossroads, and cannot tell one direction for another.
 Urban vampires seem to have developed a strong resistance to this weakness, especially those that frequent downtown districts (probably by building up an immunity from all the intersections).

 - They cannot enter a home unless invited in by someone.
 This can range from killing them to simply that they physically can't enter.
 However, it is still a large disadvantage.
 The original Dracula was able to skirt around this problem if he had already drunk the blood of someone inside (Lucy sleepwalked, so he bit her when she left the house at night).
 Some versions allow the invitation to be revoked in an instant, others require elaborate ceremonies, while some do not allow the invitation to ever be revoked.
+In any case, locked doors are never an obstacle to an invited vampire.
 In other cases the invitation may need to be renewed every time the vampire returns.
 In some modern versions (Being Human) the Vampire will begin to spontaneously combust if he crosses a threshold without an invitation, though elder Vampires are completely immune to this.
+True Blood showed the logical downside to this flaw: all restrictions are lifted if the vampire buys the house.

 - In some folklore, vampires are all stricken with a debilitating obsession with numbers, if you throw a quantity of small objects on the ground in front of them (seeds, grain, beads etc.) they will not be able to resist the urge to pick it up and count it; this affords the victim time to either run away or kill the vampire. ("Three!
 Three mustard seeds!
 Muha-ha-ha!").
 Putting said objects into a vampire's coffin keeps them busy counting as well.
 Sometimes, the urge is powerful enough that you can force the vampire to expose itself to dawn.
 Sometimes it is not an "urge", but they are somehow forced to count those objects.